renesas/ra-fsp-examples/example_projects/ek_ra6m4/usb_pcdc_with_freertos/usb_pcdc_with_freertos_ek_ra6m4_ep/readme.txt

    For MCU with full speed USB only, full speed USB will be default configuration setting.
 For switching from High-speed to full-speed, refer instructions in the README.md.

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x200002f4
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).